Michael Jackson top earner among dead celebrities

 LOS ANGELES Michael Jackson was named this year's top-earning dead celebrity on Tuesday in a list compiled by financial website Forbes.com, earning the title for the second year in a row following his death in 2009.

-"Thriller" singer Jackson, who died aged 50 of a drug overdose, is estimated to have earned $170 million (106 million pounds) in the past year, which also places him as the second highest-earning pop music act this year, dead or alive, Forbes.com said.
+"Thriller" singer Jackson, who died aged 50 of a drug overdose, is estimated to have earned $170 million in the past year, which also places him as the second highest-earning pop music act this year, dead or alive, Forbes.com said.

 Jackson, whose name has rarely been out of the media headlines due to his sudden death and its cause, has seen sales of albums and memorabilia increase in the past year.